Task Automation Software for Small Business: A 2024 Review

 Key Features of Bardeen

-- Browser Extension: Integrates seamlessly with your browser, enabling automation within web applications.
+- Browser Extension: Integrates with your browser, enabling automation within web applications.

 - Playbooks: Pre-built automation templates for common tasks, such as lead enrichment, CRM updates, and meeting scheduling.
 Users are also able to create their own, shareable playbooks.